solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

 # Multisig Proposal

-After adding FPS to your project dependencies, the next step is to create your first Multisig FPS contract.
-In this example, we will create a proposal that deploys a new instance of `Vault.sol` and a new ERC20 token, then transfer ownership of both contracts to the multisig wallet.&#x20;
+After adding FPS to your project dependencies, the next step is to create the first Proposal contract.
+In this example, we will create a proposal that deploys a new instance of `Vault.sol` and a new ERC20 token, then transfer ownership of both contracts to the multisig wallet.

 ```solidity
 pragma solidity 0.8.19;